johnstaveley/SecurityEssentials/Developer README.md

 In order to keep your solution secure you should run the acceptance tests on each checkin.
 Take the following steps to set up an automated build in Azure:

 * Create a new build pipeline in Azure Devops and reference file azure-pipelines.yml from this solution
+* Set up account in sonarcloud.io and generate a token in Account -> Security
 * Create the following pipeline variables as follows: Those marked with * should be created as a secret
 	+ AppServiceName - Name of the app service resource in Azure e.g. securityessentialsint
 	+ AdminEmailAddresses - email addresses for notifications and alerts NB: This can only support 1 email address at the moment